 Early Return Fee

 The penalty for returning your car early is sometimes called "rental change fee."
 You can be charged a fee if you return your rental car before the date and time on your contract.
 Alamo, for example, charges $15 for an early return.

 Late Return Fee

 If you turn your car in late, you will probably be assessed a fee as well as an hourly or daily rate for the extra rental time.
 Note that many rental car companies have short grace periods – 29 minutes is the norm – but the grace period does not apply to optional charges such as collision protection plans and GPS rentals.
 Expect to pay a full day's charge for these optional items if you return the car late.
 Late return fees vary; Thrifty charges $16 per day, while Avis charges $10 per day.
 You may be able to avoid a late return fee if you call your rental car office to extend your rental before the car is due back.

 Some rental car companies charge a fee if you do not show them a receipt for your fuel purchase.
 This typically happens if you rent a car for local driving only, use very little fuel and return the car.
 To avoid this fee, refuel the car within ten miles of your rental car office and bring the receipt with you when you return your car.
-Avis assesses a $13.99 refueling fee if you drive less than 75 miles and fail to show the rental agent your fuel receipt.
+Avis assesses a $15.99 refueling fee ($16.99 in California) if you drive less than 75 miles and fail to show the rental agent your fuel receipt.

 Additional authorized driver fee